martinthomson/http-replay/draft-thomson-http-replay.md

 information, they SHOULD mitigate against early data in requests that have unsafe methods, using the techniques outlined above.

+A request might be sent partially in early data with the remainder of the request being sent after the handshake completes.
+This does not necessarily affect handling of that request; what matters is when the server starts acting upon the contents of a request.
+Any time a server might initiate processing prior to completion of the handshake needs to consider how a possible replay of early data could affect that processing.

 Intermediary servers do not have sufficient information to make this determination, so {{status}} describes a way for the origin to signal to them that a particular request isn't appropriate for early data.
 Intermediaries that